 Survey Conducted: Fri, 2009-03-13

 History: The Japanese American Association of New York, Inc (JAA) is a nonprofit organization serving the Japanese and Japanese American community through a variety of activities, including social services, education, scholarships and cultural events.
 JAA was founded in 1907 as the Japanese Mutual Aid Society (Nihonjin Kyosaikai) by Dr. Toyohiko Takami.
 The organization’s first major project was to purchase land in Mt.
 Olivet Cemetery, Queens in 1912 to provide a burial plot for Japanese Americans.
 In 1914, the organization became the Japanese Association of New York (New York Nihonjinkai), under which name it continued until World War II.
 The organization was dissolved during World War II but reconstituted shortly thereafter, serving largely as a relief organization.
 Through the American Friends Service Committee’s Licensed Agency for Relief in Asia (LARA), it sent food and clothing to Japan.
 As conditions in Japan improved, the organization turned its attention towards local needs, merging with the Japanese American Welfare Society in 1952 to form the Japanese American Association of New York.

 Creator: Filipino American Human Services, Inc.

 History: Founded in 1993, Filipino American Human Services, Inc. was the first social services organization to serve the Filipino and Filipino American community in New York City.
 Recognizing that Filipino Americans were underserved in the realm of social services, the Asian American Federation (AAF), under the consultation of its two Filipino board members at the time, Dr. Jean Raymundo Lobell and Attorney Reuben Seguritan, organized the Filipino American Planning Initiative Forum in November 1992.
-It was as a result of this forum and funding from AAF that FAHSI was founded.
+It was a result of this forum and funding from AAF that FAHSI was founded.
 Read more